stichtingsem/ecosystem/documentation/API-authentication-token.md

 * aud = audience, client_id of the oauthclient that requested the token
 * scope = scope available for this oauthclient
 * iss = issuer, identifier of the idp, mostly base url
-* schoolidenfier = digideliveryid requested (and validated by the idp for existence)
+* schoolidentifier = digideliveryid requested (and validated by the idp for existence) (Note: this was in previous examples schoolid !
+This might have caused confusion)

 More properties can be added as needed by the idp for correct handling of client's authorisation. (recommended to add `exp` for expiry, `iat` of moment of issue).